Memories Of Oheka Castle

 His musical son, Roger Wolfe Kahn, also appeared on the TIME cover in the 1920s.

 Oheka Castle was completed in 1919.
-It originally had 127 rooms and occupied 109,000 square feet of space, making it one of the second largest private residences in the United States.
-The New York Times called it "the finest country home in America."
-It was also the largest residence built in New York State and is now the largest restored home in the USA after being purcased in 1984 when it was a total ruin after vandals destroyed the building.
+It originally had 127 rooms and occupied 109,000 square feet of space, making it the second largest private residences in the United States after the Biltmore Estate in Ashville, North Carolina.
+The New York Times called OHEKA "the finest country home in America."
+It was also the largest residence built in New York State and is now the largest restored home in the USA after being purchased in 1984 when it was a total ruin after vandals destroyed most of the castle but it survived because Otto Kahn had it constructed using mainly steel and concrete and very little wood.

 Otto Kahn was also a big supporter of George Gershwin's music.
 He attended the historic First Performance of Gershwin's first concert work, "Rhapsody in Blue," at Aeolian Hall in New York in 1924.
 Kahn also helped finance some Broadway shows, including the first all Gershwin musical,

-From a tribute to George Gershwin by Otto Kahn in 1928:
+From a tribute to George Gershwin written by Otto Kahn in 1928:

 Otto Kahn's son, Roger Wolfe Kahn (1907-1962), was a talented musician and reportedly could play 18 different instruments.
 His favorites were piano and saxophone.
 Among the famous later Big Band musicians who played in his band were Tommy & Jimmy Dorsey, Artie Shaw, Jack Teagarden, and Joe Venuti.

-Roger Wolfe Kahn co-wrote this song with Irving Caesar and Joseph Meyer - a big hit in 1928 and has had over 150 cover records by many later singers including Shirley Bassey, Doris Day, Bob Wills & His Teaxas Playboys, Bing Crosby, Frank Sinatra.
+Roger Wolfe Kahn co-wrote this song with Irving Caesar and Joseph Meyer - a big hit in 1928 and has had over 150 cover records by many later pop singers including Shirley Bassey, Doris Day, Bing Crosby, Frank Sinatra and also jazz musicians like -- Bix Beiderbecke, Miles Davis, Stan Getz, Les Paul,

-Otto H. Kahn (1867-1934) was one of America's wealthiest citizens in the early 20th century and his beautiful Oheka Castle was the second largest private residence in America and is now the largest private residence which has been restored after being almost completerly destroyed by vandals.
+Otto Hermann Kahn (1867-1934) was one of America's wealthiest citizens in the early 20th century and his beautiful Oheka Castle was the second largest private residence in America and is now the largest private residence which has been restored after being almost completely destroyed by vandals.

 Otto spent considerable time and money in support of music and other arts.
 He was a major supporter of the Metropolitan Opera in New York in its early years and brought major opera people from Europe, especially the famous Italian tenor, Enrico Caruso.
 Kahn also helped support many musicians and actors on Broadway, including composer, George Gershwin, and actor, Paul Robeson.